cdaein/supercut/README.md

 I uploaded 6 animated films from the silent film era found from The Library of Congress collection, and extracted "text sound effects."
 Some timestamps were unrelated and had to be removed manually before creating a montage:

 <video width="320" height="240" src="https://github.com/user-attachments/assets/4115d49c-14be-45a8-9a1e-3427d6ed65de"></video>

+## Uninstall

+1. First, check whether it is installed as a global package: `npm ls -g`.
+2. If it is, uninstall with the command: `npm uninstall -g supercut`.
+3. Remove the cloned folder.

 ## References